-Our Code of Conduct, which applies to all of our employees and directors, includes anti-hedging provisions that prohibit all employees and directors from engaging in transactions in derivatives of or short-selling of Synchrony securities, including buying and writing options.
-We also maintain an anti-pledging policy that prohibits pledging activity in Synchrony securities.
+Our Code of Conduct, which applies to all of our employees (including officers) and directors, includes anti-hedging provisions that prohibit all employees and directors from engaging in transactions in derivatives of or short-selling of Synchrony securities, including buying and writing options.
+We also maintain an anti-pledging policy that prohibits employees and directors from pledging activity in Synchrony securities.